 Hannah Tallan placed 1st with her title, “Identifying raphé respiratory chemosensory amplifiers in situ.”
 Katie Rubin placed 2nd with her title, “Alaskan red squirrel (Tamiasciurus hudsonicus) morphology: Indicators for climate change”, while competing with Honors Students from 25 colleges and universities representing 11 Western states.

-This year, 2013, 12 UAF Honors students are preparing to attend the WRHC meeting to be conducted in Flagstaff, AZ, 10-14 April.
+This year, 2013, 12 UAF Honors students attended the WRHC meeting in Flagstaff, AZ, 10-14 April.
+There was no poster judging session, but the students were still able to present their posters and research.

 "Those which must be written"